ccb-hms/workbench-python-workshop/episodes/06-loops.md

    variable that should have been defined but was not?
 3. Fix the error.
 4. Repeat steps 2 and 3, until you have fixed all the errors.

+This is a first taste of **if statements**.
+We will be going into more detail on if statements in future lessons.
+No errors in this code have to do with how the if statement is being used.

 ```python
 for number in range(10):